If you want to be happy and successful, it’s incredibly important that you know your worth.

 There will always be difficulties.

-Courage and clarity is what silences the critics and helps you move through the difficulties.
+Courage and clarity are what silences the critics and helps you move through the difficulties.
 When you know your worth you find the courage (even though it’s hard).
 When you know your worth you seek out clarity.

 Need help mapping out your course?
 First up, you’ll need to set yourself goals.
 The Slay Your Goals Planner is a great place to start.
 Grab a copy of the free Slay Your Goals guide to get you moving in the right direction.